Rockz1152/homeServer/README.md

   - Use `sudo useradd -s /usr/bin/bash -G sudo -m -u 1000 <username>` to create one if needed
     - This creates a user with a UID and GID of "1000", creates a home folder, sets their shell to bash, and adds them to the sudo group
   - Set a password for the new user `passwd <username>`
+- Connect with SSH to your server with your user to continue

 Create the following folder structure on the drive or network locations where you will be keeping your media and configs